FoodAdvisorProject/FoodAdvisorDocs/FoodAdvisorServer/ServerHTTP_API.md

 * [getUserIdByEmail](#getuseridbyemail)

 ## getTransaction

 In order to get a Transaction instance use this function.

 - Method: GET /getTransaction
+- Return: a JSON Object that represent a [transaction](#transaction) in case of success, error description in case of error.
 - Fields:
  - tran_id LONG